mrphys/tensorflow-mri/README.rst

 ---------------------

-Here is a video tutorial demonstrating how TensorFlow MRI can be used (including a specific example problem for creating fully sampled k-space data from undersampled raw data with partial-fourier, as well as creating coil-combined 'ground truth' images from this, and paired undersampled radial multi-coil complex data, which is used to train a 3D Unet.
-I also show how to do a Compressed Sensing (CS) reconstruction of the same raw-data)
+Here is a video tutorial demonstrating how TensorFlow MRI can be use (including a specific example problem for creating fully sampled k-space data from undersampled raw data with partial-fourier, as well as creating coil-combined 'ground truth' images from this, and paired undersampled radial multi-coild complex data, which is used to train a 3D Unet.
+I also show how to do a CS recosntruction of the same raw-data)

 [![Watch the video](tools/assets/thumb.png)](https://vimeo.com/1054518675/e19c8abad3)